ENG 331: Drama 1485-1603

 Class Meetings

-ENG 331 generally meets twice per week — a two-hour session on Mondays, 2pm-4pm, then a 50-minute session on Wednesdays, 2pm-3pm, both in person in UC 261, on the University of Toronto campus, on the shared territory of many First Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Wendat, and the Haudenosaunee Confederacy, under the Dish With One Spoon Treaty, and under Treaty 13 between the Mississaugas and subsequent settlers.
+ENG 331 generally meets twice per week — a two-hour session on Mondays, 2pm to 4pm, then a 50-minute session on Wednesdays, 2pm to 3pm, both in person at UC 261, on the University of Toronto campus, on the shared territory of many First Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Wendat, and the Haudenosaunee Confederacy, under the Dish With One Spoon Treaty, and under Treaty 13 between the Mississaugas and subsequent settlers.
+Our first class meeting of term will be on Monday, January 6, at 2pm in UC 261.
+Generally, I’ll use the shorter, 50-minute session for lectures on historical-geographical contexts, with Q&A; at our two-hour session I’ll offer more freeform comments on dramatic-literary readings of course texts, which will lead into extended student-led discussions of same, and in-class performances and close readings.

-I also hold weekly drop-in Office Hours, in person or remotely, during any week that courses are in session: click here for my current Office Hours times and locations.
+I also hold weekly Office Hours, in person or remotely, during any week that courses are in session: click here for my current Office Hours times, locations, and instructions.

 ONE-SHOT-PER-STUDENT REMOTE ATTENDANCE

-I keep Zoom (or an equivalent application) open on my laptop during all meetings; I audiorecord and simulcast all meetings through that application.
-As a general rule, I require students to attend real-time discussions in person in order to earn Actual Attendance and Engagement and Participation credit.
-However, I do allow all students to earn attendance credit once by attending remotely (i.e., through Zoom) — one remote attendance, one time, per student.
-(You can still miss class after that, or attend remotely after that, but anything beyond that one-shot-per-student limit will be counted toward your absence limit — see below for what the maximum number of unpenalized absences is for this class).
-If you do opt to use this one-shot-per-student remote attendance option (and there are many good reasons to do so, so you should save this one shot for when you really need it), be sure to read my remote attendance instructions ahead of time, and to follow those instructions carefully.
-Remember that remote attendance still must be done in real time (that is, during the scheduled hours of the class) in order to earn attendance credit.
+Our meetings are always in person, but you’ll notice I also keep Zoom (or an equivalent application) open on my laptop during those meetings; I audiorecord and simulcast all meetings through that application.
+As a general rule, I require students to attend our sessions in person in order to earn Actual Attendance credit.
+However, I do allow each student a “one-shot remote attendance option” — one remote attendance, one time, per student.
+I will count any further remote attendance, beyond that one shot, as an absence.
+If you do opt to use this one-shot-per-student remote attendance option (and there are many good reasons to do so, so you should save this one shot for when you really need it).
+Be sure to read my remote attendance instructions ahead of time, and to follow those instructions carefully.
+Remote attendance still must be done in real time (that is, during the scheduled hours of the class) in order to earn attendance credit.

 If you are in a situation in which increased remote attendance would truly remove more obstacles to learning than it would add, you can also find in my remote attendance instructions information on expanding the one-shot-per-student limit.